Traffic officer describes 'heartbreak' after finding two refugee children lost on M62

 A police officer has told how he discovered two vulnerable children lost on the M62.

-PC Martin Willis was patrolling the motorway when he was called to reports of people walking towards the carriageway from Hartshead Services, between junctions 26 and 25 near Brighouse..
+PC Martin Willis was patrolling the motorway when he was called to reports of people walking towards the carriageway from Hartshead Services, between junctions 26 and 25 near Liversedge.

 But the enquiry led to heartbreak for the officer after discovering children aged just three and four among the pedestrians.